arizzaa13/Intent-Recognition-System-Development-/README.md

 ## ✔ To perform Intent Recognition, these are the steps:

-🔳Import Libraries:
+### 🔳Import Libraries

+### 🔳Data Collection

-🔳Data Collection:
+### 🔳Data Cleaning

-🔳Data Cleaning - As We can’t directly process this data.
+As We can’t directly process this data.
 First, we have to clean it, this usually includes, removing punctuation marks or anything which might produce unwanted results.
 This is also done to reduce number of tokens, as we don’t want to tokenize everything.

+### 🔳Data Preprocessing
-🔳Data Preprocessing - Next step is to preprocess the data to make it suitable for training a neural network.
+Next step is to preprocess the data to make it suitable for training a neural network.
 This usually involves tokenization, which means breaking down each input sentence into individual words or sub-words.
 But firstly, we need to prepare data in a format {intent : text data}

-🔳Tokenization and Embedding - With our data prepared, we can utilize TensorFlow's built-in tokenizer to perform both tokenization and embedding efficiently.
+### 🔳Tokenization and Embedding
+With our data prepared, we can utilize TensorFlow's built-in tokenizer to perform both tokenization and embedding efficiently.

+### 🔳Feature Extraction
-🔳Feature Extraction - Neural networks require numerical representations of sentences to function.
+Neural networks require numerical representations of sentences to function.
 To achieve this, we perform feature extraction by mapping each word to its index and creating a matrix that corresponds to its category (intent).